 We tend to feel at our lowest ebb during this time of the month, where we feel the need to go inward, to rest and replenish, and reflect on our being.

 Simply being in the presence of other women and often wise and supportive women, the time of the new moon is ideal for meditation, chanelling, intuitive insights and guidance as we are also likely to be more psychically open for spiritual and personal development guidance.

-The ‘Red Tent’ is a timeless tradition observed by ancient cultures the world over as a regular circle support group for empowering one’s feminine sense of self.
+The ‘Red Tent’ is a timeless tradition observed by ancient cultures the world over as a regular circle support group, a sisterhood for empowering one’s feminine sense of self.

-Traditionally girls would start attending red tent circle meetings when their bodies started cycling with the moon and it would be in these supporting circles that girls would learn about fertility cycles and every facet of what it means to be a woman.
-‘Womens Lore’ It gifts girls (and women) a mystical understanding of their womanhood.
+Traditionally girls would start attending red tent circle meetings when their bodies started cycling with the moon, and it would be in these supporting circles that girls would learn about fertility cycles and every facet of what it means to be a woman.
+‘Womens Lore’ gifting girls (and women) a mystical understanding of their womanhood.

 It was also a sanctuary where secrets could be shared (what happens in the red tent – stays in the red tent) 😉